 Send the right message

 First, the design.
 To draw attention, avoid overloading your advertising.
-In order to be recognisable, use the logo and be coherent with the colours so as to uniformise your campaign.
+Use a logo and pay attention to colour consistency.
 The call-to-action should be highlighted by being visually distincts from the rest.

 Then, your message should always be customer-oriented, focused on their problems and how your product can solve them.
 According to your objective, the message should be sales and promotion oriented (for recent visitors for example) or aimed to increase brand and product awareness (for new visitors).

-Another important aspect is to rotate your ads.
+Another important thing is to rotate your ads.
 Users may end up wearied if you always use the same creatives and the same message throughout the campaigns.
-Indeed, according to a study led by Retarget, the click-through rate gets halved after 5 months of campaign with the same creatives.
-Try to create several creatives for each ad, and add new ones regularly to bring freshness and avoid the user ignoring your ads.
+According to a study led by Retarget, click-through rates are halved after five months of the same campaign and creatives.
+Try to have several creatives for each ad, and add new ones regularly to bring freshness and avoid the user ignoring your ads.

 Don’t forget to guide your visitors on your channels.
 Driving them to the homepage of your website and hoping that they will browse to the pages they are interested in is not a good option.
 However, highlighting the pages they are likely to be interested in, could prove effective.
 If during their last visits, the user spent time on the vacuum product page, then drive them to this same page.
 Another option would be to send them to landing pages specially created for your retargeting campaign.

 To adapt to each channel, create different formats for each ad.
 For your information: a Google guide lists the most performing formats. 😉